seedstack/website/content/docs/seed/manual/persistence/jdbc.md

         }
     }

-Note that if you only use one data source, you do not need to specify its name in the annotation.
-Also note that if the only persistence support in your classpath is the Jdbc support, you do not need to specify the annotation Jdbc.
-In both cases, whenever you add a data source or a support, you will have to specify **all** the `@Transactional` annotated methods.
+{{% callout info %}}
+Note that the `@Jdbc` annotation is optional if you have only one transactional support in your application AND if you only have one datasource.
+If you happen to be in this situation, we still recommend to explicitly specify the annotation to avoid doing so when the project evolves down the road.
+{{% /callout %}}

 # DataSource providers